 How to Take the Bus to Tortuguero

 From San Jose, you must first take a bus to Cariari.
-There is a bus every day from 6:30, 9, 10:30, 1PM, 3 PM, 4:30 PM, 6 PM, 7 PM and 8:30 PM.
-This takes 2 hours and costs 2,100 colones, leaving from San Jose Terminal del Caribe, Calle Central Ave 15.
+There is a bus every day from 6:30 AM, 9 AM, 1PM, 3 PM, 4:30 PM and 7 PM.
+This takes 2 hours and costs ~2,100 colones, leaving from San Jose Terminal del Caribe, Calle Central Ave 15.

 Second, from the Cariari bus station, you must take another bus to La Pavona where the boat launch is.
-The bus runs at 5 AM, 9 AM, 1130 AM and 3 PM on Fridays, Saturdays and Sundays.
-Monday through Thursday, it runs 5 AM, 1130 AM and 3 PM.
+The bus runs at 5 AM, 9 AM, 1130 AM and 3 PM on Saturdays and Sundays.
+Monday through Friday, it runs 5 AM, 1130 AM and 3 PM.
 The bus station is Terminal de Buses Coopetraca, 500 meters north where the Cariari bus drops you off.

 Third, once you are at La Pavona dock, you have to purchase your boat ticket at the restaurant.
+The boat from La Pavona to Tortuguero is 6 AM, 730 AM, 9 AM, 11 AM, 1 PM, 3 PM and 430 PM.

 Tortuguero Boat